slow-E/OFMSCreativeTech/README.md

 ## Breadboards
 We will be using “breadboards” for the majority of our projects.
-Go to the [Science Buddies site on how to use a breadboard](https://www.sciencebuddies.org/science-fair-projects/references/how-to-use-a-breadboard).
+Go to the [Sparkfun site on how to use a breadboard](https://blog.sparkfuneducation.com/what-is-a-breadboard).
 After reviewing the webpage and/or watching the video, answer the following:

 #### B. Find the picture of the lettered and numbered breadboard.
 Answer the following:
 1. Is A5 connected to D5?